LauraHilliger/teach-like-mozilla/teaching_learning/en/remixing-context.md

 Note that Option 1 means your remix will be accessible by others on the web.
 Options 2 and 3 will create copies for you to edit *offline*.
 There are many editors you can use.
 One that is free and open source is [Atom](http://atom.io).

+##Recap
+* Remix has always been a key element in the creative process.
+It is a constructive collaborative activity, not a destructive one.
+* You can contextualize learning activities for your specific group of learners by creatively remixing curriculum to focus on specific topics or skills.